Why Diversity is Important

 This highly diverse school may be a great place for college students to get to know others who come from different cultures and backgrounds.

-Barnard College is ranked #427 in ethnic diversity nationwide with a student body composition that is far above the national average.
+Barnard College is ranked #427 in ethnic diversity nationwide which is far above average.

 Take a Deeper Look at Ethnic Diversity at Barnard

 If the data is present, the following chart will show Barnard undergraduate student diversity.